Death of Ranko Panić: Incident

 Following the arrest of ICTY fugitive Radovan Karadžić on 21 July 2008, protests by smaller far-right groups including Obraz and the 1389 Movement had been raging for a week.
 On 29 July the Serbian Radical Party organized a protest attended by around 16,000 people at the Republic Square in Belgrade called the Pan-Serbian Assembly to protest the arrest and extradition of Karadžić.
 The protest was co-organized by New Serbia, and supported by the Democratic Party of Serbia.

-After the protest, a riot erupted between members of the Gendarmery heading from Makedonska street and a group of violent protesters, including football hooligans associated with FK Partizan.
-The Gendarmery responded with tear gas and rubber bullets.
+After the protest, a riot erupted between members of the Gendarmerie heading from Makedonska street and a group of violent protesters, including football hooligans associated with FK Partizan.
+The Gendarmerie responded with tear gas and rubber bullets.
 On that night, 46 injured from the riot were admitted into the Emergency Center, including Borislav Pelević, who was hit in the head with a rubber bullet, Miloš Đorelijevski, a journalist for Beta who was beaten by the police despite presenting his press ID, and Oscar Martínez Forcada, a journalist for TVE.
 Aleksandar Vučić received 4 hits with a baton, and he and Tomislav Nikolić condemned the violent protesters, calling them "provocateurs".

 Panić was part of the crowd heading from Makedonska to the Republic Square, according to a friend accompanying him at the time, trying to get closer to Vučić.
-He was assaulted by a member of the Gendarmery.
+He was assaulted by a member of the Gendarmerie.
 The following day, Panić complained to his wife about terrible pain in his stomach and was quickly transferred from a clinic in Mladenovac to the Emergency Center.
 His large intestine was ruptured, and Panić was immediately operated under a heavy fever.
 After his second operation on 4 August, Panić fell into a coma and died of sepsis on 15 August.